Things To Do With Kids

 Image credit: Sea Life | Supplied

-If your kids have a fascination with all things under the sea an excursion to Sea Life Aquarium is the move for you.
+If your kids have a fascination with all things under the sea, then an excursion to Sea Life Aquarium is the move for you.
 You can visit for a self-guided tour with a general admission ticket, or you can add on extra experiences like a trip on a glass-bottom boat that glides above the 2.2 million litre oceanarium.

 Book online